Does Warm Water Open Pores? We Asked a DermatologistMay 25, 2022

 You’ve probably heard the claim that hot water opens up your pores and cold water closes them.
 Perhaps you’ve even experimented with the varying water temperatures in an attempt to get the grime and gunk out of large pores.

 But is there actually any truth to the tale, or is it just a longstanding skincare myth?
 To find out how splashing your face with water that’s piping hot or freezing cold affects our pores, we consulted with Dr. Sapna Palep, a board-certified dermatologist at Spring Street Dermatology.
 Keep reading to learn what she had to say about pores contracting and opening, ahead.

 Using warm water to “open” your pores is technically impossible.
 Your pores aren’t muscles, so they can’t voluntarily open and contract regardless of water temperature.
 “There is nothing that can physically make the pores smaller or bigger,” says Dr. Palep.
 That said, there is some logic behind washing your face with warm water to help clean out your pores.

 If you’re thinking about steaming from home, we love the Skin Gym Voda Facial Steamer.
 It’s gentle and effectively helps get rid of pore-clogging dirt and debris.
 After you steam, though, be sure to replenish the skin.
-For post-steam rejuvenation, we recommend massaging the Lancôme Absolue Velvet Face Cream into the skin for an instant dose of hydration and nourishment.
+For post-steam rejuvenation, we recommend massaging a nourishing moisturizer, like the Kiehl’s Ultra Facial Cream with Squalane, into the skin for an instant dose of hydration.